-Failure to thrive is a delay in physical growth and weight gain that can lead to delays in development and maturation.
+Failure to thrive is a delay in weight gain and physical growth that can lead to delays in development and maturation.

-Doctors diagnose failure to thrive when a child's weight or rate of growth is well below what it should be when compared with past measurements or standard height-weight charts (see Height and Weight Charts for Boys and Girls).
-If the rate of growth is adequate, the child may be small for his or her age but still growing normally.
+Doctors diagnose failure to thrive when a child's weight or weight gain is well below what it should be when compared with past measurements or standard height-weight charts (see see Weight and Length Charts for Infants).
+If failure to thrive affects an infant's weight severely enough, height and head (brain) growth rates are also affected.

 Because the first year of life is important for brain development, children who become undernourished during this time may fall permanently behind their peers, even if their physical growth improves.
-In about half of these children, mental development, especially verbal skills, remains below normal, and these children often have social and emotional problems in adulthood.
+In about half of these children, mental development, especially verbal skills, remains below normal, and these children often have social and emotional problems.

 Treatment depends on the cause.
 If a medical disorder is found, specific treatment is given.
 Otherwise, treatment depends on how far below normal the child's weight is.
 Mild to moderate failure to thrive is treated with nutritious, high-calorie feedings given on a regular schedule.
 Parents may be counseled about family interactions that are damaging to the child and about financial and social resources available to them.
 Severe failure to thrive is treated in the hospital where social workers, nutritionists, feeding specialists, psychiatrists, and other specialists work together to determine the most likely causes of the child's failure to thrive and the best approach to feeding.